 As a restaurant owner, your business’s reputation is one of your most important assets.
 It can take years to build a solid online reputation but only hours to lose it.
 Positive content and positive feedback on online review sites is in your future.

-Reviews can make or break a restaurant, so how do you improve and maintain a positive reputation?
+Online reviews can make or break a restaurant, so how do you improve and maintain a positive online presence?
 With an online reputation management checklist.

 How to manage your online reputation

 Let’s look at the four points of an effective online reputation management strategy checklist that can benefit any restaurant, big or small.

 Before anything else, you need to see how the community views your brand on online review sites.
 Here are three steps to get a better idea about your online reputation.